niveklabs/tfwriter/google-beta/r/google_secret_manager_secret_version.md

 }

 variable "secret_data" {
-  description = "(optional) - The secret data.
-Must be no larger than 64KiB." type        = string default     = null
+  description = "(required) - The secret data.
+Must be no larger than 64KiB." type        = string
 }

 variable "timeouts" {